-- (a) give their Subscribers adequate notice not shorter than one month of any contractual modifications likely to be of material detriment to that Subscriber; - (b) allow their Subscribers to withdraw from their contract without penalty upon such notice; and - (c) at the same time as giving the notice in Condition C1.14(a), inform the Subscriber of its ability to terminate the contract without penalty if the proposed modification is not acceptable to the Subscriber. - A10.50 Conditions C1.14-C1.17 set out increases in price that are contractual modifications likely to be of material detriment to a Consumer or Microenterprise or Small Enterprise Customer, and Not-for-Profit Customer for the purposes of Condition C1.14.
+- (a) give their Subscribers adequate notice not shorter than one month of any contractual modifications likely to be of material detriment to that Subscriber; - (b) allow their Subscribers to withdraw from their contract without penalty upon such notice; and - (c) at the same time as giving the notice in Condition C1.14(a), inform the Subscriber of its ability to terminate the contract without penalty if the proposed modification is not acceptable to the Subscriber. - A6.52 Conditions C1.14-C1.17 set out increases in price that are contractual modifications likely to be of material detriment to a Consumer or Small Business Customer for the purposes of Condition C1.14.